Skip to Content

 Jenny at TraveLynn Family

-7. Tromso, Norway
+13. Tromso, Norway

-Winter in Tromso: Best Christmas in Europe
+Winter in Tromso: One of the Best Christmas in Europe

 Tucked inside the Arctic Circle in Northern Norway, Tromso is not the most obvious choice of place to visit during the Winter.

-Needless to mention, if you’re lucky to see the Northern Lights when you’re there, those magic dark green stripes that dance through the night sky will be a once in a lifetime experience!
+Needless to mention, if you’re lucky to see the Northern Lights when you’re there, those magic, dark green stripes that dance through the night sky will be a once-in-a-lifetime experience!

 Like the rest of Norway, a trip to Tromso can get expensive, so previous financial planning is advised.
-The Polar Museum is also worth a visit and the city is pretty safe for female solo travelers.
+The Polar Museum is also worth a visit, and the city is pretty safe for female solo travelers.
 It can be reached by flights from Oslo.

 Leticia at Happee Travelers

-8. Belfast, Northern Ireland
+15. Belfast, Northern Ireland

 Winter in Belfast